toast and avocado

 Complex Carbs:

-Don’t fall into the trap of assuming every complex carb is nutritional gold - there are plenty of examples where certain simple carbs can be more nutritious than certain complex carbohydrates.
+Don’t fall into the trap of assuming every complex carb is nutritional gold - there are plenty of examples where certain simple carbs can be more nutritious and/or more beneficial than certain complex carbohydrates.
+An example of this would be when certain athletes opt for simple carbs before their chosen sport for their rapid blood glucose spike, which ensures they are immediately available to working muscles.

 How Carbohydrates Provide Energy